 The Folklore and Ethnomusicology major is very flexible.
 Most of the necessary upper-level work consists of major electives.
 There are only two upper-level courses that all majors must take.
 Juniors in particular are encouraged to enroll in FOLK-F 401 Methods and Theories, in which you learn and practice the field methods for Folklore and Ethnomusicology research.

-Seniors enroll in FOLK-F 497 Advanced Seminar during the fall semester.
+Seniors enroll in FOLK-F 497 Advanced Seminar during the spring semester.
 In this seminar, you work with a faculty mentor to produce an original research project based on your own research interests.